Institute for Peace and Justice

 At the beginning of the summit, as Aker wrote in a blog post, some of the women attended "Women's Hearings: True Voices of Women during the Khmer Rouge Regime on Sexual Violence," shadow hearings of the Khmer Rouge Tribunals, facilitated by former peace writer Theresa de Langis.

-After touring the Cambodian Genocide Museum, the delegation met with several groups, including civil society leaders from the People's Action Forum, women farmers who are trying to be active in local politics, women's and peace NGOs in Phnom Penh, and Buddhist and Muslim women's groups in Battambang Province.
+After touring the Cambodian Genocide Museum, the delegation met with several groups, including civil society leaders from the People's Action Forum, women farmers who are trying to be active in local politics, women's and peace non-governmental organizations in Phnom Penh, and Buddhist and Muslim women's groups in Battambang Province.
 The peacemakers were also honored with a private meeting with Her Excellency Mu Sochua, a Member of Parliament and human rights activist.
 Read more from Program Officer Zahra Ismail.

 “I have gotten exposed to other realities and work undertaken by WPMs.
 It has helped me to further collaborate on specific issues.”